MechaMonk/pyRouterJig/installation.md

   graphical user interface (GUI).

-I install all of these packages using [Anaconda](https://www.continuum.io/), which is also available for Windows, Mac, and Linux.
+I install all of these packages using [Anaconda](https://www.continuum.io/), Which is also available for Windows, Mac, and Linux.
 I highly recommend Anaconda, as the packages above may have other dependencies that Anaconda also takes care of installing.
 Note that Anaconda may not install PyQt4 by default.
 On the Mac, you must enter the command